hmrc/play-frontend-hmrc/README.md

 initialisation of hmrc-frontend to your local scripts template.

 1. Identify a `signOutUrl` that will be used when users click 'Sign Out' on the timeout dialog.
-A good choice for this is the url that may already supplied as the `signOutHref` parameter to the `hmrcHeader` component, which controls the sign out link in the gov.uk header.
+A good choice for this is the url that may already supplied as the `signOutUrl` parameter to the `hmrcStandardHeader` helper, which controls the sign out link in the gov.uk header.
 See related guidance above.

 1. Identify a `keepAliveUrl`, a side effect free endpoint that can be used by the timeout dialog Javascript code